Sandakan Heritage Trail

-Sandakan Heritage Trail (Jejak Warisan Sandakan) is a trail connecting several historical sites in Sandakan, a town in the east Malaysian state of Sabah.
-It is marked with white concrete tiles placed on the ground showing a red footprint the words "Heritage Trail" in either black or gold.
+The Sandakan Heritage Trail (Jejak Warisan Sandakan) is a trail connecting several historical sites in Sandakan, a town in the east Malaysian state of Sabah.
+It is marked with white concrete tiles placed on the ground, showing a red footprint as well as the words "Heritage Trail" in either black or gold.

 History

 Sandakan was almost completely destroyed during Second World War.
-The few remaining historical relics of the former North Borneo capital was combined into a historical trails in 2003 as Sandakan Heritage Trail (SHT).
+The few remaining historical relics of the former North Borneo capital was combined into a historical trail in 2003 as Sandakan Heritage Trail (SHT).

 Landmarks

 At present, the eleven stations of the Heritage Trail are as follows: